22 March 2023

 Lean cuts of protein include:

-Ultimately, no, you don’t need to be scared of carbohydrates.
-They’re not the enemy and in many cases, are even a friend.
+Ultimately, no, you don’t need to be scared of carbs.
+They’re not the enemy and in many cases, carbs can be a friend.
 The key is to familiarise yourself with the types of carbs you should be eating.